ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereoverview.md

 * One RAID disk controller

 ### Networking
-{: #vs_vsphereclusteroverview-specs-network}
+{: #vs_vsphereoverview-specs-network}

 * One VLAN (Virtual LAN) public VLAN and two private VLANs
 * (Optional) An HA-pair of FortiGate® Physical Appliance devices

 ### Storage
-{: #vs_vsphereclusteroverview-specs-storage}
+{: #vs_vsphereoverview-specs-storage}

 User-customized storage for vSAN configuration when the VMware vSAN component is selected:
 * Storage disk options - 960 GB SSD, 1.9 TB SSD, 3.8 TB SSD, or 7.68 TB SSD.
 * Disk quantity options - 2, 4, 6, 8, or 10.
 Additionally, two cache disks of 960 GB are also ordered per host.

-   3.8 TB SSD (Solid-State Disk) drives are supported when they are made generally available in a data center.
+   3.8 TB SSD (Solid-State Disk) drives are supported when they are made available in a data center.
    {: note}

-* High Performance with Intel Optane - this option provides two extra capacity disk bays for a total of 10 capacity disks.
-It's available only for vSphere 6, and for Skylake and dual-processor Cascade Lake CPU models.

 ## Technical specifications for VMware vSphere expansion nodes
-{: #vs_vsphereclusteroverview-expansion-node-specs}
+{: #vs_vsphereoverview-expansion-node-specs}

 Each VMware vSphere instance expansion node deploys and incurs charges for the following components in your {{site.data.keyword.slportal}} account.

 ### Hardware for expansion nodes
-{: #vs_vsphereclusteroverview-expansion-node-specs-hardware}
+{: #vs_vsphereoverview-expansion-node-specs-hardware}

-One {{site.data.keyword.cloud_notm}} bare metal server with the hardware configuration presented in [Technical specifications for VMware vSphere](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereclusteroverview#vs_vsphereclusteroverview-specs).
+One {{site.data.keyword.cloud_notm}} bare metal server with the hardware configuration presented in [Technical specifications for VMware vSphere](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereoverview#vs_vsphereoverview-specs).

 ### Networking for expansion nodes
-{: #vs_vsphereclusteroverview-expansion-node-specs-network}
+{: #vs_vsphereoverview-expansion-node-specs-network}

-One {{site.data.keyword.cloud_notm}} bare metal server with the networking configuration presented in [Technical specifications for VMware vSphere](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereclusteroverview#vs_vsphereclusteroverview-specs).
+One {{site.data.keyword.cloud_notm}} bare metal server with the networking configuration presented in [Technical specifications for VMware vSphere](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereoverview#vs_vsphereoverview-specs).

 ### VMware components for expansion nodes
-{: #vs_vsphereclusteroverview-expansion-node-specs-vmware-components}
+{: #vs_vsphereoverview-expansion-node-specs-vmware-components}

 * One {{site.data.keyword.cloud_notm}} bare metal server with VMware vSphere Enterprise Plus 7.0 or 6.7u3 for V4.7 and earlier.
-* Optional VMware components presented in [Technical specifications for VMware vSphere](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereclusteroverview#vs_vsphereclusteroverview-specs).
+* Optional VMware components presented in [Technical specifications for VMware vSphere](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereoverview#vs_vsphereoverview-specs).

 You must manage the ESXi servers, optional VMware components, and extra hardware that is ordered and delivered to your {{site.data.keyword.cloud_notm}} account only from the {{site.data.keyword.slportal}}.
 After you create a new instance in the {{site.data.keyword.vmwaresolutions_short}} console, you can return to the console, and add capacity to the new instance.
 For more information, see [Adding ESXi servers to VMware vSphere instances](/docs/vmwaresolutions?topic=vmwaresolutions-vs_addingservers).
 {: important}

 ## Related links
-{: #vs_vsphereclusteroverview-related}
+{: #vs_vsphereoverview-related}

 * [VMware vSphere BOM](/docs/vmwaresolutions?topic=vmwaresolutions-vs_bom)
 * [Planning for VMware vSphere](/docs/vmwaresolutions?topic=vmwaresolutions-vs_planning)